eislerMeinName/complexPendulum/README.md

 ComplexPendulum is a detailed gym environment of the inverted pendulum RL environment.
 It aims at modelling real-world pendulum systems as accurate as possible.

-> Currently under construction...
+> ### Currently under construction...
+> - compare to Matlab Sim, find bugs (make env stochastic?)
+> - why is K* of LQR different to matlab lqr?
+> - find trainings and evaluation setups

 ## Installation
-This repo was written using Python3.11 with conda on Arch Linux and Ubuntu 20.04.
+This repo was written using Python3.10 with conda on Arch Linux and Ubuntu 20.04.
 Compatibilities with other OS should be feasible out of the box, but without guarantee.